-This appropriately named ‘Cloud Beast’ is the runaway winner for someone who is looking for serious clouds, and it also creates excellent flavor to boot!
+This appropriately named ‘Cloud Beast’ is the runaway winner for someone looking for serious clouds, and it also creates excellent flavor to boot!

-This is a tank that is going to need a high-powered vape mod, as the minimum recommended wattage range is around 50 watts, and upwards to around 180 watts.
+This is a tank that needs a high-powered vape mod, as the minimum recommended wattage range is around 50 watts, and upwards to around 180 watts.

 There are a few coil options for this as well, and they are total beasts!

-It comes with clapton coils, and the new design is that the coil screws into the cap and the base, and so there is no tube/chimney, that the coil attaches to.
+It comes with Clapton coils, and the new design is that the coil screws into the cap and the base, so there is no tube/chimney that the coil attaches to.

-This is one of the most high flowing tanks available, with virtually no air restriction at all.
+This is one of the highest flowing tanks available, with virtually no air restriction at all.
 If you are looking for maximum clouds of a vape tank, this is a beast.